From the Allergic Living magazine archives, Canada edition.

 For families that include children with serious allergies, every day is a challenge.
 The learning curve is steep, and the stakes are high when one slip-up can mean life or death.
-Allergic Living spoke to three sets of parents who cope well with allergies to discover how they do it; what their secrets are to “managing” allergies.
-The families are from different parts of Canada, with kids of different ages, with varied lifestyles and opinions.
+Allergic Living spoke to three sets of Canadian parents who cope well with allergies to discover how they do it; what their secrets are to “managing” allergies.
+The families are from different regions, with kids of different ages, with varied lifestyles and opinions.
 But they share a common outlook: none are victimized or held back by allergies, and all of their children are leading full, safe lives.

 Not that everyone started out with such control.
 After Brigit’s diagnosis in 1999, Angela felt lost.
 “You walk out of your doctor’s office and you’re shell-shocked.
 You do not know where to turn, you do not know where to start.”
 A neighbour introduced Angela, who now works as a sales and marketing executive with The Loyalty Group, and Tad, a lawyer who acts as in-house counsel for the University of Toronto, to Laurie Harada.
 Harada was leading the Anaphylaxis Education Group, a network of Toronto parents of allergic children.
 “That group was an invaluable resource for us,” says Tad.
 “Not only to gather information and practical experiences, but in creating a community that understood the issues.”
 The Browns are now the group’s co-leaders (while Harada today heads Anaphylaxis Canada).